wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    Results often need to have a financial component which meet cost accounting principles.

-   For example, GitHub provides users a rich API to retrieve data set of data from GraphQL APIs.
+   Because the size and complexity of enterprise organizations make decisions time-consuming to propagate, enterprises must strive to move from reactive to proactive and predictive.
+   So enterprise visualizations over time need to look ahead to identify <strong>trends</strong> rather than just looking backward.

-   However, enterprise users and managers need to create their own reports and visualizations over time:
+   Additionally, enterprise users and managers need to create their own reports and visualizations.

-   * Total number of users over time and number added each period over time
-   * Ratio of users enrolled vs. those who made commits
-   * Retention ratios
-   * etc.
-   <br /><br />

 ## 4. Global scale